takara-ai/Website/content/what we do/4QUxkYHDi62frNly6YpPP1.en-gb.md

 # Outcomes

 This Explore AI Workshop is designed to provide participants with a foundational understanding of AI concepts, real-world applications, and potential business value.
-By the end of the session, attendees will likely have increased their AI literacy, gained awareness of various AI use cases, identified potential AI applications for their organization, and developed a preliminary understanding of AI&#39;s business value.
+By the end of the session, attendees will likely have increased their AI literacy, gained awareness of various AI use cases, identified potential AI applications for their organisation, and developed a preliminary understanding of AI&#39;s business value.
 This introductory experience aims to foster enthusiasm for AI while also helping participants recognise both the opportunities and challenges associated with AI implementation in their specific organisational context.

 # High Level Outline